Dhxnushh/Chatbot-RAG-TS/Readme.md

 **Customizability:**

-*Go to webloader.ts file in the src folder
+* Go to webloader.ts file in the src folder.
-*Change the website URL to What ever website you want to scrape and get data from.
+* Change the website URL to What ever website you want to scrape and get data from.